lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 For non-negotiated protocols, the details for obtaining backwards compatibility will vary by protocol, but for example in CMS [RFC5652].

-EDNOTE: I copied and pruned this text from {{I-D.ounsworth-pq-composite-sigs}}.
+EDNOTE: I copied and pruned this text from I-D.ounsworth-pq-composite-sigs.
 It probably needs to be fleshed out more as we better understand the implementation concerns around composite encryption.

 <!-- End of Implementation Considerations section -->